l33tn00b/draginodls/README.md

-# draginodls
+# draginodls and sensecap T1000
-Setting Up Dragino D-LS GPS Tracker for TTN
+Setting Up Dragino D-LS GPS Tracker and T1000-A Tracker for TTN

+## Dragino DLS
 Just some quick notes:

 - make sure to set channel SF12!